 The amount of OID for an accrual period is generally equal to the excess of (i) the product of the Senior Subordinated Note's adjusted issue price at the beginning of such accrual period and its yield to maturity over (ii) the amount of any qualified stated interest payments allocable to such accrual period.
-The "adjusted issue price" of a Senior Subordinated Note at the beginning of any accrual period is the sum of the issue price of the Senior Subordinated Note plus the amount of OID allocable to all prior accrual periods minus the amount of any prior payments.
+The "adjusted issue price" of a Senior Subordinated Note at the beginning of any accrual period is the sum of the issue price of the Senior Subordinated Note plus the amount of OID allocable to all prior accrual periods minus the amount of any prior payments on the Senior Subordinated Note that were not qualified stated interest payments.
 Under these rules, a U.S. Holder generally will have to include in income increasingly greater amounts of OID in successive accrual periods.